-There are different types of delusions: persecutory and referential.
+Different types of delusions exist, including persecutory and referential.
 Persecutory delusions involve beliefs that someone is being tricked, tortured, made fun or spied on.
 Referential delusions are situations where someone thinks a public message is a personal attack.
-Another typical example of a delusion is someone believing that the police are following them.
+One example of a delusion is someone believing that the police are following them.

 The treatment plan for psychosis may resemble that of schizophrenia or other paranoia-involved disorders.
 Treatment usually involves a combination of therapy and medication, which often includes antipsychotic drugs to diminish the effects and frequency of delusions or hallucinations.